TylerPardun/CM1_3d_initialization/README.md

 ## What’s in here

-base.F # adds the isnd == 67 path to read and populate the CM1 grid with the 3D input_sounding
+base.F # Adds the isnd == 67 path to read and populate the CM1 grid with the 3D input_sounding
-cm1.F # unchanged except accept adding xh and yh into the base.F subroutine cm1_init3d_nc.F # New NetCDF reader for 3D inputs cm1_interp3d.F # New horizontal and vertical resampling subroutines input_sounding.nc # This is the example input (python notebook on how to create it)
+cm1.F # Unchanged except accept adding xh and yh into the base.F subroutine cm1_init3d_nc.F # New NetCDF reader for 3D inputs cm1_interp3d.F # New horizontal and vertical resampling subroutines input_sounding.nc # This is the example input (python notebook on how to create it)